ADerycke/Better_Plot/README.md

 ![image](https://github.com/ADerycke/Better_Plot/assets/130437433/eb6d4f7c-8c7e-4607-9fbf-df08c61243ee)

 You also can find several videos (~2min) in the helping folder that gonna introduce you to the file and show you quickly how to use it.
-Associate data examples are in the folder to easily test the series plotter and reproduce what its show in videos.
+Associate data examples are in the folder to easily test the Better Plot and reproduce what its show in videos.

-If you want to simply play with Series Plotter, you can click on **"Data template"** in the ***HELP*** group and it gonna automatically add a dataset to play with.
+If you want to simply play with Better Plot, you can click on **"Data template"** in the ***HELP*** group and it gonna automatically add a dataset to play with.

 ## ![image](https://github.com/ADerycke/Better_Plot/assets/130437433/f8864374-40ed-4934-970f-d188de367301) Plot from selections
   - step 1 : open the file and **allow macro execution**